annashipman/annashipman.github.io/_posts/2019-04-23-finance-for-non-accountants.md

 If a sum is in brackets, it’s negative.
 For example, “Cost of sales” in 2018 was “(6839.5)”, that means it was -£6,839,500,000, i.e. it cost them ~$7bn to buy or produce what they sold.
 (This may not include all costs - to see what all the parts are, we’d have to refer to note 2.1.)

 The bottom line (hence the phrase!) is the revenue minus expenditure, i.e. the profit.
-Here £289.2m, though taxes, bonuses and exceptional items will come out of that.
+Here it is £289.2m, though taxes, bonuses and exceptional items will come out of that.

 ## Capex and opex

 Capex is capital expenditure.
 This means money spent on something that will have a longer term value; specifically this means a value outside of this accounting year.
 Buying a car for £30,000 would probably be capex, because you expect that car to last longer than a year.

 Capex is money you spend on buying assets.

 Opex is operational expenditure.
 This is money you spend on things that do not retain value for the company.
 For example, if you lease that car for £8,000 per year, that’s opex.
 There’s no value to the company.
 When you stop paying, you no longer have the car.
+Examples of opex include paying salaries and rent, buying stationery, etc.

-Opex is the cost of operating the business in the year, such as paying salaries and rent, buying stationery etc.
+Opex is the cost of operating the business in the year.

 ## Capex and opex in the 21st century

 All reasonably straightforward when talking about buying vs leasing cars.
 With some things it is obvious whether something is capex (for example, buying a fleet of cars) or opex (renting a garage).

 But there are a lot of grey areas.
 For example, what if our car had cost £15,000?
 Should we capitalise that, even if we expect it to last more than a year, or should we in fact just consider it part of this year’s operating expenses?
-That cost may not be worth setting up an asset and administering depreciation.
 There are guidelines, but this kind of thing is a judgment call and something the finance department can help with.

 It becomes even more complicated when you get into the kinds of work most companies do now.

 For example, staff wages are generally opex.
-But if they are working on something capitalisable, like software or a website, then there is a question there.
+But if they are working on something capitalisable, like software, then there is a question there.
 For example, if you have a team of people working on building an A/B testing framework that you expect will be used for the next 5-10 years, then that A/B testing framework is an asset that you could potentially capitalise.

 You can’t capitalise all the staff costs because not all costs are “directly attributable” to the production of the asset, for example holiday pay, sick pay, costs of training etc (for more info, this [accounting standard](https://www.pkf.com/media/10033170/ias-16-property-plant-and-equipment-summary.pdf) (PDF) is useful, especially the box on page 3).
 However, you could capitalise some proportion of the staff wages.